epilif3sotnas/epilif3sotnas/README.md

 I start to be curious about technology at high school, then after a research I decide to apply for degrees in this field and end up studying Electrical and Computer Engineering.
 There, I was fascinated about Software Development, Computer Networks and Web Development.
 Besides of this interests, outside of University I also discover and learn about Financial Technology (FinTech) and blockchain technologies.

-Currently, I am interested in combining IoT and blockchain as well as FinTech.
+Currently, I am interested in FinTech as well as exploring blockchain on various fields like finance, IoT, assets ownership (e.g. real estate) and government (e.g. e-voting).

 Despite of describing only fields that are related with my professional career, there are some things that I like to do outside that, like reading and exercising (callisthenics).